These foundational beliefs represent a

 - Jesus Christ is the Son of God (Matt.
 3:16-17 Matt.
 17:4-6 I John 4:15 II Peter 1: 16-18).

 - Jesus Christ is Lord.
 The Lordship of Jesus has both a universal and a personal meaning.
 Jesus is "The King of kings and Lord of lords" (I Timothy 6:13-15).
-Yet, you need to acknowledge Jesus as your personal Lord to receive salvation (Romans 10:9-10, Romans 10:13 Acts 16:28-31, Acts 2:36).
+Yet, you need to personally confess Jesus as Lord to receive salvation (Romans 10:9-10, Romans 10:13 Acts 16:28-31, Acts 2:36).
 The root (Greek translation) meaning of the word "Lord" is "kurios" meaning God and Master.

 - We believe that the central message of the Gospel is expressed in the words of Saint Paul from 1 Cor.
 15:3-4: "For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; and that he was buried, and that he rose again the third day according to the scriptures."

 - We believe the only requirements for New Testament salvation are found in Romans 10:9 and verse 13 that says: "That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved."
 And, ". . .whosoever shall call upon the name of the Lord shall be saved."

 - We believe in the virgin birth of Jesus Christ.
 The male seed of Mary's conception was provided by the Holy Spirit.
 This makes God the "biological Father" of Jesus Christ who is the Son of God as the Scriptures teach.
 (Matt.
 1:18, Luke 1:26-37)